dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/static-files.md

   This approach configures the same file provider used to serve the Blazor script.
 Make sure that your custom configuration doesn't interfere with serving the Blazor script.
 For example, don't remove the mapping for JavaScript files by configuring the provider with `provider.Mappings.Remove(".js")`.

-* Use two calls to <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A> in `Program.cs`:
+* Use two calls to <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A> in the `Program` file:
   * Configure the custom file provider in the first call with <xref:Microsoft.AspNetCore.Builder.StaticFileOptions>.
   * The second middleware serves the Blazor script, which uses the default static files configuration provided by the Blazor framework.